learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl krew list
 ~~~

 Note that the above command does *not* list the plugins that have been installed manually (that is, not with krew).

 To list *all* plugins on your system, you can use the `kubectl plugin list` command.

-In general, the use of krew does not prevent you from installing plugins manually (as shown [above](#installing-plugins)).
+In general, the use of krew does not prevent you from installing plugins manually.

 Plugins installed by krew and plugins installed manually can live side by side on your system.

 ### Creating your own plugins

 If you don't find an existing plugin that does what you want, you can create your own.
-Creating kubectl plugins is extremely easy.

 A kubectl plugin can be any type of an executable file (a Bash script, a compiled C program, a Python script, etc.).

 The only requirement is that it is named `kubectl-x`, where `x` is the name of your plugin.

 For example, do you remember the command for listing the container images of all pods in your cluster from a [previous section](#3-using-custom-output-formats)?

 You can easily transform it to a plugin that you can invoke as `kubectl images`.

 All you have to do for this is to create a file named `kubectl-images` with the following content: